chelseaju/TahcoRoll/BFCounter/README.md

 ```

 ### Reference:
 [1]: P. Melsted and J.K.
 Pritchard.
-Efficient counting of k-mers in DNA sequences using a bloom filter.BMC Bioinformatics,12:333, 2011.
+Efficient counting of k-mers in DNA sequences using a bloom filter.
+BMC Bioinformatics,12:333, 2011.

 [2]: P. Melsted and B.J.
 Halldorsson.
 KmerStream: streaming algorithms for k-mer abundance estimation.
 Bioinformatics, 30(24):3541-3547, 2014.